This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pulmonary rehabilitation is a program to help you manage your symptoms and improve your quality of life.
-It may include nutritional counseling and exercise, such as walking, to strengthen your lungs.
+It may include nutritional counseling and exercise to strengthen your lungs.

 - Oxygen may help you breathe easier and feel more alert.
 You may receive oxygen through a ventilator or a CPAP machine.

 COPD raises your risk for diabetes, high blood pressure, and heart disease.
 Without treatment, COPD can become life-threatening.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.